gitobsidiantutorial/obsidian-tabs/README.md

 [Visual guide to snippet usage.](https://i.imgur.com/aB3eMRn.mp4)

 ##### Using split view
-Split the only pane of a one workspace horizontally.
+Split the only pane of a one pane workspace horizontally.
 Split the left pane (you can split the right one if you're not using the pane relief plugin) vertically.